mathesar-foundation/mathesar/docs/docs/installation/centos.md

 ```sh
 ln -s /usr/local/bin/docker-compose /usr/bin/docker-compose
 ```
 That is it.
-Now the server is run Mathesar.
+We are now ready to run Mathesar.

 ## Quickstart